m-ke/3dio-website/src/docs/api/1/get-started-browser.md

 </body>
 ```

 Using 3dio without A-Frame is also possible.
-This is particullary useful if you don not need to render a 3D view:
+This is particulary useful if you don't need to render a 3D view:

 ```html
 <script src="https://dist.3d.io/3dio-js/1.x.x-beta/3dio.min.js"></script>